2018 Co-op Awards Winners and Finalists

 Best Paper Award Winner: Jacob Wegmann, Assistant Professor, School of Architecture, for his paper: Measuring Informal Housing Production in California Cities

 We’re also very pleased to announce the finalists for the Robert W. Hamilton Book Award, UT’s most prestigious award that honors faculty and staff members who’ve published book-length contributions in their fields.
-Three runners-up will receive $3,000 each, and the grand prize winner, who will be announced next month at an event honoring all nominees, will receive $10,000.
+Three runners-up will receive $3,000 each, and the grand prize winner, who was announced at the awards ceremony on October 30, will receive $10,000.

 Daina Berry, Department of History and African and African Diaspora Studies, College of Liberal Arts for: The Price for Their Pound of Flesh: The Value of the Enslaved, from Womb to Grave, in the Building of a Nation

 Michael Hudec, Bureau of Economic Geology, Jackson School of Geosciences for: Salt Tectonics: Principles and Practice

 Jacqueline Jones, Department of History, College of Liberal Arts for: Goddess of Anarchy: The Life and Times of Lucy Parsons

 Jeremi Suri, LBJ School of Public Affairs; Department of History, College of Liberal Arts for: The Impossible Presidency: The Rise and Fall of America’s Highest Office